jaws-1684/chess/README.md

 # Chess

-A basic command line ruby chess game where two players can play against each other or against a **simple computer**.
+A basic command line ruby chess game where two players can play against each other or against a **simple computer player**.

 >[!NOTE]
 > This is the final project in the Ruby curriculum at The Odin Project.

 ## Description
-This chess engine supports:

 + move generation/validation
 + piece placement/movement
 + enpassant and promotion for pawns